 To make bourbon milk punch, heat milk together with cinnamon, allspice, and maple syrup until steaming.
-Steep to infuse the milk with the spices, then strain, and add the bourbon and vanilla.
+Steep to infuse with the spices, then strain, and add the bourbon and vanilla.
 Serve topped with whipped cream and nutmeg.

 This is a very simple cocktail to make!
 I do have a few tips and tricks, though.

-1. Use whole spices and not ground when steeping the milk.
+- Whole Spices.
+Use whole spices and not ground when steeping the milk.
 Ground spices will make the milk gritty and won’t have the same full flavor as the whole spices.

-2. If the bourbon cools off the milk too much, rewarm it briefly before pouring it into your glass.
+- Keep it Hot.
+If the bourbon cools off the milk too much, rewarm it briefly before pouring it into your glass.
 (Alternatively, give your cup a quick trip in the microwave.)

-4. This recipe is easy to make kid-friendly!
+- Enjoy Without Alcohol.
+This recipe is easy to make kid-friendly!
 The spiced milk is delicious on its own.
 Warm it up as a fun treat for the kids.

-Can I make non-alcoholic hot milk punch?
+Can I make this non-alcoholic?